Azure/azure-sdk/docs/dotnet/introduction.md

 ````

 {% include requirement/MUST id="dotnet-samples-build" %} make sure all the samples build and run as part of the CI process.

+TODO: Update guidance on samples to reflect what we do in most places.

 ## Commonly Overlooked .NET API Design Guidelines {#dotnet-appendix-overlookedguidelines}